Zafar-Lab/scDREAMER/README.md

 ## What Computational tasks can scDREAMER be used for?

 `scDREAMER` suite can be used for:
-1. scDREAMER, unsupervised integration of multiple batches
+1. scDREAMER for an unsupervised integration of multiple batches
-2. scDREAMER-SUP for a supervised integration across batches
+2. scDREAMER-SUP for a supervised integration across multiple batches
 3. scDREAMER-SUP can also be when cell type annotations are missing in the datasets i.e. 10%, 20%, 50%
 4. Atlas level and cross-species integration
 5. Large datasets with ~1 million cells